North Mecklenburg High School: Curriculum

 North Mecklenburg High School offers a comprehensive program including International Baccalaureate, which is the most rigorous program at North Meck, Advanced Placement, Academically Gifted, and advanced classes, fine arts programs, Air Force JROTC, and a variety of workforce development courses.
 The school serves as a World Language Magnet High School for Charlotte-Mecklenburg Schools.
 The school has one of two auto tech courses in North Carolina.
 Eighty-six percent of graduates attend four-year colleges, universities, or junior colleges.

 Extracurricular activities

 Sports

-North Mecklenburg is a 4A school that is a part of the North Carolina High School Athletic Association (NCHSAA), and competes in the MecKa Conference.
+North Mecklenburg High School is a member of the North Carolina High School Athletic Association (NCHSAA) and is classified as a 7A school.
+North Mecklenburg competes in the Meck Power Six 7A/8A Conference.
 The conference consists of Charlotte/Mecklenburg County Schools.

 Speech and Debate team

 The Speech and Debate team, a member of the National Speech and Debate Association, is active in both North and South Carolina, as well as in the national circuit.
 The team hosts the annual "The Jimmy K Poole Viking Classic" each October.
-They have coached several students who went onto be ranked number 1 nationwide in their events, and several National Semi-finalists, Finalists, and Champions.
+They have coached several students who went onto be state champions, ranked number 1 nationwide in their events, and several National Semi-finalists, Finalists, and Champions.